 This is why if you begin its training and socialization at a very early point in its life, it will grow up to be a fun-loving dog who obeys you and follows your commands.

-However, failure to do so might lead you to having a pet which is aggressive and dominant, and doesn’t socialize well despite your insistence.
+However, failure to do so might lead you to have a pet that is aggressive and dominant and doesn’t socialize well despite your insistence.

 My final thoughts on the Great Dane

 This, our Great Dane loving friend, is the end of our guide.